abhinav2401/Convertor/readme.md

-# Decimal to Binaary and Hexadecimal Convertor
+# Decimal to Binary and Hexadecimal Convertor

 ## Features
 - It pops as a small box on a screen so other apps and sites can easily be used in computer using the converter at the same time